 - Investigate thoroughly.
 There are at least two sides to every problem.
 Don’t assume anything, and gather facts from all relevant parties.
 If it’s a judgment or fair treatment question, practice your active listening with each party.
 If a problem requires special expertise, like a tax question, do your homework or call an expert.

-It’s critical to train everyone on your team on these principles, if you want an effective business.
-Your goal in all of this is to be a role model and get respect for you own position, as well as to empower team members to effectively solve problems for you and for your customers directly.
+It’s critical to train everyone on your team on these principles if you want an effective business.
+Your goal in all of this is to be a role model and get respect for your own position, as well as to empower team members to effectively solve problems for you and for your customers directly.

 Problems happen, that’s part of life and people usually understand that.
 They are an everyday part of every business and personal environment.
 In fact, every business is about solutions to customer problems – no problems, no business.

 Entrepreneurs who are great problem solvers within the business are the best prepared to solve their customers’ needs effectively as well.
 But in both cases, forcing a smile is not an alternative to the techniques described above.
 Your team and your customers will see right through it.